chrkav/Collection/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}

-## About CollectionBuilder-Sheets

-{% include feature/image.html objectid="greenseaturtlenagsheadnc.jpg" width="75" %}
+{% include feature/jumbotron.html objectid="greenseaturtlenagsheadnc.jpg" %}

 This collection includes photographs and graphic design materials made by Christa Kavanagh.